Wednesday, November 27, 2024

 The Proto-Indo-Europeans basically branched out into different groups and mythologies, from the Scandinavians and Norse mythology to the Indian-Hindu mythology.

-One reason for this blog is to honor and respect my own German and Swedish ancestry and heritage as an American.
+One reason for this blog is to honor and respect my own Germanic and Scandinavian (Swedish) ancestry and heritage as an American.
 For it was my ancestrally Germanic Norse grandfathers and grandmothers, their unique lives and creativity, which formed the Norse mythology.
 So by appreciating and respecting their mythology I am connecting with my genetic roots and my ancestors as an American.

 On Heathenry & Racial Ideologies

 My views are somewhat similar to Nietzsche's vision of future Superhumans.
-This was Nietzche's vision of the ideal next stage in human evolution; which he believed could be accomplished through any mix of races, and not just one so-called "superior race."
-In other words, evolution is about mixing traits and peoples toward healthy functional organic forms.
+This was Nietzche's vision of the ideal next stage in human evolution: which he believed could be accomplished through any mix of races or ethnicities, and not just one so-called "superior race" (ethnically speaking).
+In other words, the natural process of evolution throughout thousands of years has mixes traits from various human genomes toward growing new, healthy, functionally successful and thriving organic forms of hominids.
 I do not believe in any version of "white supremacy."
-Instead, similar to Nietzsche, I believe in the growth of a healthy future humanity and any potential future hominid species.
+Instead, similar to Nietzsche, I believe in the growth of a healthy future humanity and even potentially a future hominid species evolving beyond humans in the next stage of evolution.

 Greco-Nordic Americanism

-Lately, as of 2024, I have been playing around with calling myself a Greco - Nordic - Possibilian, in order to describe my current life-stance.
+As of 2025, I call myself a Greco - Nordic - Possibilian and a Deistin order to describe my current spiritual worldview or philosophical life-stance.
 By "Greco" I am referencing Dr. Paul's Dobransky's Instincts-Psychology and his use of Greek mythology to promote healthy masculine and feminine instincts.
-By "Nordic" I am referencing both my ancestor's Norse/Viking mythology which was life-affirming (despite its barbarity by modern ethical standards), as well today's modern Scandinavian Nature-based spirituality and the Nordic formation of a kind of Secular Christianity; which to me proves that a people do not a scripture-based ethos to be civil, good and ethical.
-A longer version to describe my current worldview would be something like: I'm a Greco - Nordic - Stoic - Deist, Epicurean - Nietzscheanish - Possibilian - Renaissance Man.
+By "Nordic" I am referring to both my ancestor's Norse (or Viking) mythology which was life-affirming (despite its sometimes barbarity by modern ethical standards), as well today's modern Scandinavian Nature-based spirituality and the Nordic formation of a kind of Secular Christianity; which to me proves that a People do not need to be a scripture-reading religious culture to be civil or good/ethical.
+A longer version to describe my current worldview would be something like: I'm a Greco - Nordic - Stoic - Deist, Epicurean - Nietzscheanish - Possibilian.

-I realize now that if one simply pulls out a dollar bill they have an entire philosophy of life right there in the symbols on the back of the dollar bill: representing the American Deism of Thomas Jefferson and Ben Franklin (which I cover on this site).
-Besides Deism, Epicureanism, and Stoicism, I found that Possibilianism relieved me of the demand for certainty when it came to ultimate meaning and the afterlife (or possible afterlives).
+I realize now that if one simply pulls out a Dollar Bill they have an entire philosophy of life right there with the symbols on the back of the dollar bill: representing the American Deism of Thomas Jefferson and Ben Franklin (which I cover on this site).
+Besides Deism, Epicureanism, and Stoicism, I found that Possibilianism freed me from the internal psychological demand for certainty about the afterlife (or possible afterlives).

 Norse and Greek Gods as Metaphorical Archetypes of our Pre-Conscious Instincts & The Heroic Ideal

 This heroic adventurism in Norse mythology is connected to my genetic roots, as the myths and stories are intertwined with my own ancestral memory as a people and culture.
 The Norse gods and sagas were forged from the actual experiences of my very own ancestors which were molded with artistic creativity into tales of elves and giants, dragons and wolves, Thor's hammer and Odin's spear.
 For example see the video, Sources on the Norse Gods as REAL Living Humans by Norse Magic and Beliefs YouTube Channel.
-At the start of the video the author explains that for him the Norse gods are only symbolic: representing aspects of nature, the Universe, and parts of our own body and spirit.
-He then goes on to say that it's possible that the Norse gods and myths are not only metaphorical, but also, to paraphrase him, they could also be over exaggerations or mythologized legends based onreal humans and their high status and heroic accomplishments.
+At the start of the video the author explains that for him the Norse gods are only symbolic: representing aspects of nature, our Universe, and parts of our own body and psyche.
+He then goes on to say that it's possible that the Norse gods and myths are not only metaphorical, but also, to paraphrase him, they could also be exaggerations as mythologized legends based on real humans and their heroic status and valorous accomplishments.
 I agree with this assessment.

-Another term I've seen thrown around is European Paganism, like on The Ark (Heroic Ideal) YouTube Channel, which is probably closer to what I would be promoting.
-In other words, I'm not promoting a literal belief in Gods or returning to pagan sacrifices!
+Another term I've seen thrown around is European Paganism, like on The Ark (Heroic Ideal) YouTube Channel, which is probably closer to what I would find value in.
+In other words, I'm not promoting a literal belief in pagan gods or returning to pagan sacrifices!
 I am instead seeking to revitalize the pro-instincts psychology of the heroic ideal embedded within the Norse and Greek mythologies.

-According to the about him section on his substack.com page, Dr. Paul, as he is known online, spent over 25 years studying science, mythology, Jungian psychology and evolutionary psychology, and worked on models of character psychology like Mind OS (PDF here); as well as decoding masculine and feminine instincts into integrated systems.
+According to the about him section on his substack.com page, Dr. Paul, as he is known online, spent over 25 years studying science, mythology, Jungian psychology, and evolutionary psychology, and worked on models of character psychology like Mind OS (PDF here); as well as decoding masculine and feminine instincts into integrated systems.
 He then combined all of that into a unified model of human courtship called Romantic Dynamics or Romantipedia; which is an interactive, cross-referenced wiki model of human courtship, with over 5000+ pages of material focused on forming a healthy personal character structure in order to form a dynamic and durable romantic relationship.
 So at Romantipedia you can learn about the psychology of Gender Instincts through Greek mythology.
-For example, you learn that the Greek gods are actually good metaphors and archetypes for our healthy masculine instincts.
+For example, you learn that the Greek's masculine gods are actually good metaphors and archetypes for healthy masculine instincts, and the female gods are also archetypes representing the female instincts

-Dr. Paul Dobransky explains that the mythology of the Greek gods can act as metaphorical representations of our bodily instincts and for example the male drives for territory, rank, and power in the form of archetypes.
+Dr. Paul Dobransky explains that the mythology of the Greek gods can act as metaphorical representations of our bodily instincts in some of his online courses.
+For example, the male drives for territory, rank, and power, in the form of archetypes.
 These archetypes can be used as education and inspiration toward psychological empowerment and wholeness.
 If these links above require a membership to Dr. Paul's website, as links sometimes change or what was once free becomes paid sites, you can also see the free content by Dr. Paul at these links:

 Mythology as Genealogy

-Growing up Judeo-Christian, there is much I still appreciate and value to this day about the biblical tradition.
-But the suffering and subjugation of the Jewish peoples of the Bible by the Persians, Babylonians and Romans throughout history is simply not my own genetic or cultural memory.
-For it was that particular cultural memory that unified and solidified the Jewish/Israelite people with specific beliefs and rituals directly connecting them ancestrally to their particular mythology which was forged from their unique suffering as a people under the rule of foreign empires; and this unique set of historical experiences led to specific mythical stories about their people; like Moses helping the Israelites escape from Egypt.
-Thus, in my view the religion of the Bible is interwoven with the memory of their specific ethnic experiences as a culture and Israelite people.
+Growing up as a Judeo-Christian, there is much I still appreciate and value to this day about the biblical tradition.
+But the suffering and subjugation of the Jewish people by the Persians, Babylonians and Romans throughout history (as contained in the Bible), is simply not part of my own ancestral or cultural memory.
+For it was that particular cultural memory as a people that unified and solidified the Jewish/Israelite identity: leading to specific beliefs and rituals directly connecting them in the present to their Jewish ancestor's experiences in the past.
+The Israelite's particular mythology was forged from their unique suffering as a people under the rule of foreign empires; and this unique set of historical experiences led to specific mythological stories about their people, like Moses helping the Israelites escape from Egypt.
+So in my view, the religion of the Bible is interwoven with the memory of their specific ethnic experiences as an ethnoic culture and an Israelite People.

-Part of their cultural memory of dealing with foreign empires and tribes, led to an ethic of how one treats strangers is very important to their national god.
-This ethic of mistreating strangers as wrong and instead being welcoming and kind as morally good, is what scholars call biblical hospitality.
-So that Judeo-Christian mythology contains within it a spirit of resilience and welcoming hospitality: which is unique to their particular Israelite experience because of their experiencing centuries of ill treatment by foreigners enslaving them and mistreating them as an ancestral people.
+This Israelite cultural memory led to an ethic of how one treats strangers is very important to their national god.
+This ethic of not mistreating strangers and instead being welcoming and kind as "morally good," is what scholars call biblical hospitality.
+So that Judeo-Christian mythology contains within it a spirit of resilience and welcoming hospitality: which has qualities that are unique to their particular Israelite experience due to their experiencing centuries of ill treatment by foreigners enslaving them and mistreating them as an ancestral people.
+Note that it is a mistake to think that this concept of hospitality cannot also be found in the Indo-European religions (see here).
+But the Israelites definitely put the concept of hospitality at the forefront of their ethical code.

-The reality is that it was not my ancestors who were enslaved by the Egyptians in the Bible story.
-Furthermore, when the Bible says Yahweh (or Jehovah) chose a people (a genetic lineage) to be their patron god, it was not my Indo-European people/lineage.
-In other words, the Bible is about another people's ancestral oppression and subsequent religious developments in order to maintain the Jewish genetic lineage and cultural identity.
+The reality is that it was not my ancestors who escaped from the Egyptians in the Bible story.
+Furthermore, when the Bible says Yahweh (or Jehovah), the patron god of the Israelites, chose the Jewish People (a genetic lineage) to be his people, it was not my Indo-European people/lineage.
+In other words, the Bible is about another people's ancestor's oppressed losses, and their triumphant wins, and subsequent religious developments as an ancient Jewish tribe.
+The core message of the Old Testament (Hebrew Bible) is that the Israelite deity wanted to maintain a pure ethnic lineage in order to maintain the uniquely Jewish identity as a genetic lineage and cultural identity.
+I don't have a problem with that actually, as I would expect a book written by Jews and for Jews to be pro-jewish: with a Jewish god demanding his "chosen" lineage to maintain Jewish homogeneity.
 I can respect Judaism, and I do.
-I can learn about it and even choose to practice some of its ethical ideals (which I do actually); but at the end of the day, the fact is the Hebrew Bible is about a different historical ancestry that is different from my own Indo-European historical ancestry.
+I can learn about it and even choose to practice some of its ethical ideals (which I do actually); but at the end of the day, the fact is the Hebrew Bible is about a different ethnolinguistic ancestral history, that is different from my own Indo-European ethnolinguistic ancestry.

 So when I read the Bible I am reading about someone else's genetic lineage and religious culture.
-However, when I read for example the Norse Sagas or the Iliad, I am reading something closer to my Indo-European lineal historical heritage: passed on through the various Indo-European Solar-Pantheons
+However, when I read for example the Norse Eddas and Sagas, or the Iliad, I am reading something closer to my Indo-European ethnolinguistic tribal heritage: passed on through the various Indo-European Solar-Pantheons

-To use an analogy, its like sitting down and looking at someone else's photo album and listening to them reminisce about their great great grandparents and telling stories within their family history.
-There is nothing wrong with appreciating someone's album like that when visiting their home.
-But, to extend the analogy, what if you were then expected to ignore your ancestral photo album and family stories in your home (or even throw them in the trash); and instead you were expected to place only their photo album in your living room and treat it as your own, and to only tell their family stories?
+To use an analogy, its like sitting down in someone's living room and looking at someone else's photo album and listening to them reminisce about their great great grandparents and them telling stories about their family history.
+There is nothing wrong with appreciating someone's genealogical photo album when visiting their home.
+But, to extend the metaphor, what if you were then expected to ignore your ancestral photo album and family stories in your home (or even told to throw them in the trash); and instead you were expected to place only someone else's family photo album in your living room and treat it as your own, and to only tell their ancestral family stories.
+What would you think?

 Americanism as Greco-Norse Adjacent